Phillrb/Jenkins-Traffic-Light/README.md

 - The RSS feed is pulled down every 60 seconds and parsed (feel free to change this value)
 - Build status is extracted from RSS
 - On a change of status a notification is displayed vis Notification Center in OSX 10.8
-- If an Arduino is attached by USB the build status is sent to it (as an integer) utilising the excellent ORSSerialPort class provided by Andrew R. Madsen (see git repo x)
+- If an Arduino is attached by USB the build status is sent to it (as an integer) utilising the excellent ORSSerialPort class provided by Andrew R. Madsen (see githup repo: https://github.com/armadsen/ORSSerialPort)

 Potential Areas Of Improvement:
 - Currently uses simple string parsing to find the build status from the RSS (on the upside it's quick and doesn't need any additional frameworks)